Waleed-Chaudhry/React-Bootcamp/02-Redux.md

 export const SET_INGREDIENTS = 'SET_INGREDIENTS';
 export const FETCH_INGREDIENTS_FAILED = 'FETCH_INGREDIENTS_FAILED';
 ```
-* Note that the async initIngredients in actions/burgerBuilder.js is not an action type and not defined here
-* The async initIngredients is also not cased over in reducers/burgerBuilder.js
-* It is however exported by actions/index.js rather than setIngredients and fetchIngredientsFailed
-* The BurgerBuilder container calls initIngredients in its containerDidMount method
+* You need an action for every function that changes the state
+* Divide your actions into two types - sync handlers and async ones
+* Sync handlers run simple functions like increment a value on the state etc
+* Aync hanlders much async functions like making an axios request
+    * However after returning the axios call, the async handlers call a success sync handler e.g. SET_INGREDIENTS to add the ingredients to the state
+     * Or a failure sync handler e.g. FETCH_INGREDIENTS_FAILED to set the error state to be true
+* We export only the sync hander, including the ones called by the async one here, in all caps

 ### Step 2: Create the action creater in actions/burgerBuilder.js
-* Each action - sync or async has an a type as defined in actions/actionTypes.js
+* Each sync action has an a type as defined in actions/actionTypes.js
-* An action can also optionally have a payload.
+* The sync action can also optionally have a payload.
   * Think of this as the value that the reducer will need to update the state of the app
   * e.g. addIngredient action creater will need to pass the ingredientName to the reducer
+* The async handler does an async call (e.g. to axios) and then dispatches one of the two async functions depending on sucess or failure

 #### actions/burgerBuilder.js
 ```JSX